Material Girl: Live performances

 For the Blond Ambition World Tour in 1990, Madonna and her supporting dancers Niki Haris and Donna De Lory were dressed as old women in fluffy dressing gowns with dollar signs and curling pins in their hair.
 Singing the song with a strong mid-western accent, they got up and revealed a frivolish pink dress underneath their gown, in which they danced around.
 On some dates Madonna replaced the words "experience has made me rich" with "experience has made me a bitch".
 After singing, she produced dollar bills out of her corsage and threw them up in the air for the audience to catch.
 Two different performances were taped and released on video, Blond Ambition: Japan Tour 90, taped in Yokohama, Japan, on April 27, 1990, and Blond Ambition World Tour Live, taped in Nice, France, on August 5, 1990.
 During the Re-Invention World Tour of 2004, a general setlist was decided where the show rehearsals would start with "I'm So Stupid" from American Life, "Dress You Up" and "Material Girl".
 But "Dress You Up" and "I'm So Stupid" were later dropped from the show.
 Hence "Material Girl" was transferred as the closing song of the military segment of the show, and was re-arranged as an electric guitar version.
 Madonna wore military themed clothes and sang the song while standing in front of a microphone and playing an electric guitar.
 The backdrops displayed mathematical equations along with DNA helixes rushing through the screens.

 Minimal elements of the song were included in the live performance of "Girl Gone Wild" on the MDNA Tour (2012).
 "Material Girl" was included in the final section of the Rebel Heart Tour (2015–16).
 For this section, Madonna worked with designer Jeremy Scott for party inspired costumes.
 She wanted a "Harlem-flapper-meets-Paris-in-the-Twenties" look, and Scott came up with the final dress adorned with thousands of Swarovski crystals.
 Following the jazz rendition of 2000 single "Music", Madonna's started performing "Material Girl", in a similar theme like the music video.
-Towards the end, Madonna changed the choreography, and made her dancers who posed as suitors, to fall down the stairs instead.
-The performance ended with the singer walking down the catwalk in a bridal veil and carrying a white bouquet, which she eventually throws into the crowd.
-Utilizing the stage as both stairs as well as video backdrop, the stairs rose up and down during the song.
-The performance of the song at the March 19–20, 2016 shows in Sydney's Allphones Arena was recorded and released in Madonna's fifth live album, Rebel Heart Tour.
+Towards the end, Madonna changed the choreography, and made her dancers who posed as suitors fall down the stairs instead.
+The performance ended with Madonna walking down the catwalk in a bridal veil and carrying a white bouquet, which she eventually throws into the crowd.
+Utsing the stage as both stairs as well as video backdrop, the stairs rose up and down during the song.
+A recording of the performance at the March 19–20, 2016 shows in Sydney's Allphones Arena was released in Madonna's fifth live album, Rebel Heart Tour.

-In June 2022, to accompany the remix album release, Finally Enough Love: 50 Number Ones Madonna performed at Pride at the Women of the World Party in New York City.
-Madonna performed a mashup of "Material Girl" with Saucy Santana's hip hop song "Material Girl".
+In June 2022, to accompany the remix album release Finally Enough Love: 50 Number Ones, Madonna performed at Pride at the Women of the World Party in New York City.
+In the event, she premiered "Material Gworrllllllll!", a mashup of "Material Girl" with Saucy Santana's hip hop song of the same name.
+The song was released the following month.